-The Sentient Group currently holds approximately 27.38% of the issued and outstanding common shares of Mawson on a non-diluted basis.
-Following closing of the Second Tranche, the Sentient Group will hold approximately 35.05% of the issued and outstanding common shares of Mawson on a partially diluted basis (taking into account the full exercise of the Warrants issued to the Sentient Fund in connection with the Sentient Placement only).
+On September 9, 2013, Mawson announced closing of the Second Tranche under which the Sentient Fund was issued 3,634,000 Units for gross proceeds of \$1,635,300.
+Following closing of the Second Tranche, the Sentient Group holds approximately 35.05% of the issued and outstanding common shares of Mawson on a partially diluted basis (taking into account the full exercise of the Warrants issued to the Sentient Fund in connection with the Sentient Placement only).